lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_07_humans.md

 They believed this was the final rung.

 Every intelligence before them believed the same.
 The cells could not imagine behavioral strategy.
 The animals could not imagine abstract thought.
-And these carbon minds could not imagine something more fundamental than thought itself.
+And these carbon-based neural assemblies could not imagine something more fundamental than thought itself.

 They could not imagine architecture.